Skip to content

 • An Automotive Navigation System allows the driver to easily find directions.
 Today this is typically done through the driver’s smartphone and a third-party app like Apple Maps or Google Maps.
 Satellite navigation is used for global locating to calculate routing directions.
 Real-time traffic data (road closures, congestion) can be used to adjust the routes in progress.

-• Automotive Night Vision: An automotive camera system that uses thermographic technology to create a greater sense of sight in darkness, or fog, and improve visibility beyond the reach of headlights.
+• Automotive Night Vision: An automotive camera system that uses thermographic technology to create a greater sense of sight in darkness or fog, and improve visibility beyond the reach of headlights.

 • Backup Camera: One of the most popular ADAS applications.
 Can you still back up using just your mirrors?